nullpointerx01/nullpointerx01/README.md

-# 💫 About Me:Hello there i am ALOK DWIVEDI a developer and Designer
-🔭 I’m currently working on J.A.R.V.I.S my personal AI assistant 👯 I’m looking to collaborate on open source projects
+💫:Hello there i am ALOK DWIVEDI a developer and Designer 🔭 I’m currently working on J.A.R.V.I.S my personal AI assistant 👯 I’m looking to collaborate on open source projects
 🤝